The coronavirus pandemic has reminded all of us to regularly clean the surfaces inside our homes.

 Our much-handled remotes are crawling with bacteria and viruses.
 If you travel, the remotes at hotels are even dirtier.

-Charles Gerba, a microbiologist at the University of Arizona, Tucson, tested 14 hotel remotes and found that about one-third of them were contaminated with fecal bacteria, and a fifth had traces of semen.
+Gerba — the microbiologist at the University of Arizona, Tucson — tested hotel remotes and found that they were loaded with contaminants.
 Room service, anyone?
 Order up some disinfectant wipes!
 (But don’t forget to take the batteries out of the remote before cleaning.)